-For more interview tips please read “The Fire Service Interview”, which can be found on our articles page.
+For more interview tips please read “12 situational firefighter interview questions”, which can be found on our articles page.

 If you have any questions you have been asked, and would like to add them to this list, please e-mail them to email@example.com.